 New applicants: We are hoping to hold in-person auditions on August 29, 2021.
 If we are not able to hold in-person auditions again this year, we will ask you to submit a video audition by midnight on Sunday, August 29, 2021.
 You’ll hear from us by September 7.

 Returning members: You’re already accepted into the orchestra!
 This is a seating audition only.
-Please submit your video by midnight on Sunday, August 23, 2020.
+If we are not able to hold in-person auditions this year, we will ask you to submit your video audition by midnight on Sunday, August 29, 2021.

 Before you begin: 1) Read through the instructions below and prepare your scales and solo piece; 2) Watch the sample video audition at the bottom of this page.